 Make careful to thoroughly wet your pet before shampooing and lathering for three to five minutes.
 Although the product is safe for puppies as young as 12 weeks old, check with your veterinarian to be sure.

 Need a flea bath for your dog, but don’t like using commercial brand flea soap?
 Check out our post “What is a Good Natural Flea Bath for Dogs?”.

 Flea and Tick Shampoo from TropiClean

-This TropiClean shampoo (found here on Amazon) employs a combination of essential oils to eliminate bugs if you choose to go a more natural way when treating your dog for fleas.
+This TropiClean shampoo (found here on Amazon) (paid link) employs a combination of essential oils to eliminate bugs if you choose to go a more natural way when treating your dog for fleas.
 For up to seven days, the mixture remains on your dog’s skin to keep fleas, ticks, and their larvae and eggs away.
 The next step is to wash again or apply another flea repellent.

 The shampoo smells faintly like lemon and also contains cocoa.
 It calms the skin that may be inflamed and irritable from scratching at fleas and ticks.

 As an Amazon Associate I earn from qualifying purchases.